aauthur/LinAlgLib/README.md

 You can find linalgebralib on pypi here: https://pypi.org/project/linalgebralib/

-To install and utilize this library, simply run `pip install linalgebralib`.
+To install and utilize this library, simply run `pip install linalgebralib`, and import the library via `from linalgebralib import LinAlgebraLib as la`.

 # Documentation
 The following documents everything presently supported by linalgebralib.